noaa-akro/.github/profile/README.md

 # NOAA Fisheries - Alaska Regional Office (AKRO)

 This GitHub organization is for members of the [Alaska Regional Office (AKRO)](%5Bhttps://www.fisheries.noaa.gov/about/office-science-and-technology%5D(https://www.fisheries.noaa.gov/about/alaska-regional-office)) and their collaborators.
 Onboarding and policy details can be found on the [ISD intranet](https://sites.google.com/noaa.gov/akr-intranet/divisions-and-programs/information-services/github).
 While descriptions of repsitories are available publically, much of AKRO's work focuses on management and are internal only.
-Typically data a science productions can be found within our partner's organizations, primarily: [NOAA-AFSC](https://github.com/noaa-afsc)
+Typically data and science products can be found within our partner's organizations, primarily: [NOAA-AFSC](https://github.com/noaa-afsc)

 -   Data/Business Representative (Voting Member): [Phil Ganz](https://www.fisheries.noaa.gov/contact/phil-ganz-ms)
 -   IT Representative (Voting Member): [Craig Millard](https://www.fisheries.noaa.gov/contact/craig-millard)